UnnamedHero/pebble-watchface-time-and-calendar/README.md

 Feel free to post any comments on GitHub page, report bugs, ask for features.

 Nearest plans:
-- add weather forecast for 3-5 days, switch between time and forecast with smartwatch shake;
+- add weather forecast for 3-5 days, switch between time and forecast with smartwatch shake (avail in dev vesrion);
 - add simple "pomodoro" vibration notifications(e.g. 25 mins of workong, 5 minutes rest, 25 min of working, 5 minutes of rest.);
 - add more configurable options;
 - support for color screens (color icons);